Cgameworld/MapTextureReplacer/README.md

 This mod has support to load in texture packs via zip files.
 This mod includes one example texture pack, a desert map theme.

-The vanilla game uses 4096x4096 sized map textures by default for grass, 2048x2048 for dirt and cliff though smaller scaled textures will successfully replace
+The vanilla game uses 4096x4096 sized map textures by default for grass, 2048x2048 for dirt and cliff though smaller scaled textures will successfully replace.
+For example, the example desert map theme pack uses 1024x1024 sized textures.

 To make your own pack, just compress some or all of the following filenames into a zip file